n-rocher/ScreenSinric/README.md

 # ScreenSinric

-Allow you to turn off screen of your Windows computer using Google Home.
+Allows you to turn off screen of your Windows computer using Google Home.

 ## Usage
 You must indicate the value of `SINRIC_KEY`, `SINRIC_SECRET`, and `SINRIC_DEVICE` in a `.env` file.